MohammadBaniAbdElNabi/Linear-programming/_sources/content/Ch_10/REFERENCES AND SUGGESTED READINGS/Ref.md

 # REFERENCES AND SUGGESTED READINGS

-Aarts, E. , and J. Korst.
-1989. _Simulated Annealing and Boltzmann Machines: A Stochastic Approach to Combinatorial Optimization and Neural Computing_.
-New York: John Wiley & Sons.
+Aarts, E., and J. Korst.
+1989.
+Simulated Annealing and Boltzmann Machines: A Stochastic Approach to Combinatorial Optimization and Neural Computing.
+New York: John Wiley \& Sons.
 Aarts, E., and J. K. Lenstra.
-1997. _Local Search in Combinatorial Optimization_.
-Chichester, England: John Wiley & Sons.
+1997.
+Local Search in Combinatorial Optimization.
+Chichester, UK: John Wiley \& Sons.

-Anily, S, and A Federgruen.
+Anily, S., and A. Federgruen.
 1985.
-"Probabilistic analysis of simulated annealing methods." _preprint_:289-304.
+Probabilistic analysis of simulated annealing methods.
+Preprint.
+Technical Report, Graduate School of Business.
+New York: Columbia University, pp. 289-304.

-Burke, Edmund K, and Graham Kendall.
-2014. _Search methodologies : Introductory Tutorials in Optimization and Decision Support Techniques_: Springer.
+Burke, E. K, and G. Kendall.
+2014.
+Search methodologies: Introductory Tutorials in Optimization and Decision Support Techniques, 2nd ed.
+New York: Springer.

-Campbell, Kevin W, R Bret Durfee, and Gail S Hines.
+Campbell, K. W., R. Bret Durfee, and G. S. Hines.
 1997.
-"FedEx generates bid lines using simulated annealing." _Interfaces_ 27 (2):1-16.
+FedEx generates bid lines using simulated annealing.
+Interfaces 27 (2): 1-16.
 Carter, M. W., and C. C. Price.
 1988.
 Local Improvement Heuristics.
-Ontario, Canada: Department of Industrial Engineering, University of Toronto.
+Toronto, Canada: Department of Industrial Engineering, University of Toronto.

-Coughlin, James P, and Robert H Baran.
-1995. _Neural Computation in Hopfield Networks and Boltzmann Machines_.
+Coughlin, J. P., and R. H. Baran.
+1995.
+Neural Computation in Hopfield Networks and Boltzmann Machines.
 Newark, NJ: University of Delaware Press.

-Darwin, Charles.
-1859.
-On the Origin of Species by Means of Natural Selection, or Preservation of Favoured Races in the Struggle for Life: Murray.
-London.
+Darwin, C. 1859.
+On the Origin of Species by Means of Natural Selection, or Preservation of Favoured Races in the Struggle for Life.
+London, UK: Murray.

-Du, K-L, and Swamy, M.N.S.
-2010. _Search and Optimization by Metaheuristics: Techniques and Algorithms Inspired by Nature_ Switzerland: Springer International Publishing AG
+Du, K.-L., and M. N. S. Swamy.
+2010.
+Search and Optimization by Metaheuristics: Techniques and Algorithms Inspired by Nature.
+Cham, Switzerland: Springer International Publishing AG.

-Ferreiro, AM, JA García, José G López-Salas, and Carlos Vázquez.
+Ferreiro, A. M., J. A. García, J. G. López-Salas, and C. Vázquez.
 2013.
-"An efficient implementation of parallel simulated annealing algorithm in GPUs." _Journal of Global Optimization_ 57 (3):863-890.
+An efficient implementation of parallel simulated annealing algorithm in GPUs.
+Journal of Global Optimization 57 (3): 863-890.

-Garcia, Christopher, and Ghaith Rabadi.
+Garcia, C., and G. Rabadi.
 2011.
-"A Meta RaPS algorithm for spatial scheduling with release times." _International Journal of Planning and Scheduling_ 1 (1-2):19-31.
+A meta RaPS algorithm for spatial scheduling with release times.
+International Journal of Planning and Scheduling 1(1-2): 19-31.

-Gendreau, Michel, and Jean-Yves Potvin.
-2010. _Handbook of metaheuristics_.
-Vol. 2: Springer.
+Gendreau, M., and J.-Y. Potvin.
+2010.
+Handbook of Metaheuristics, Vol. 2.
+New York: Springer.
 Glover, F., and M. Laguna.
-1997. _Tabu Search_.
-Boston, MA Kluwer Academic.
+1997.
+Tabu Search.
+Boston, MA: Kluwer Academic.

-Glover, Fred.
-1989.
-"Tabu search part I." _ORSA Journal on computing_ 1 (3):190-206.
+Glover, F. 1989.
+Tabu search part I. ORSA Journal on Computing 1 (3): 190-206.

-Glover, Fred W, and Gary A Kochenberger.
-2006. _Handbook of metaheuristics_.
-Vol. 57: Springer Science & Business Media.
+Glover, F. W., and G. A. Kochenberger.
+2006.
+Handbook of Metaheuristics, Vol. 57.
+New York: Springer Science \& Business Media.

-Goldberg, David E. 1994.
-"Genetic and evolutionary algorithms come of age." _Communications of the ACM_ 37 (3):113-120.
+Goldberg, D. E. 1994.
+Genetic and evolutionary algorithms come of age.
+Communications of the ACM 37 (3): 113-120.

-Goldberg, David E, Kalyanmoy Deb, and James H Clark.
+Goldberg, D. E, K. Deb, and J. H. Clark.
 1992.
-"Genetic algorithms, noise, and the sizing of populations." _Complex Systems_ 6:333-362.
+Genetic algorithms, noise, and the sizing of populations.
+Complex Systems 6: 333-362.

-Goldberg, David E, and John H Holland.
+Goldberg, D. E., and J. H. Holland.
 1988.
-"Genetic algorithms and machine learning." _Machine learning_ 3 (2):95-99.
+Genetic algorithms and machine learning.
+Machine Learning 3 (2): 95-99.

-Goldberg, DE.
-1989. _Genetic Algorithms in Search, Optimization, and Machine Learning_.
-Reading, Ma: Addison-Wesley.
+Goldberg, D. E. 1989.
+Genetic Algorithms in Search, Optimization, and Machine Learning.
+Reading, MA: Addison-Wesley.

-Hentenryck, Pascal Van, and Laurent Michel.
-2009. _Constraint-based local search_: The MIT press.
+Hentenryck, P. V., and L. Michel.
+2009.
+Constraint-based Local Search.
+Cambridge, UK: The MIT press.

-Holland, JH.
-1975.
-"Adaption in natural and artiﬁcial systems." _Ann Arbor MI: The University of Michigan Press_.
+Holland, J. H. 1975.
+Adaption in Natural and Artificial Systems.
+Ann Arbor, MI: The University of Michigan Press.

-Hughell, David A, and Joseph P Roise.
+Hughell, D. A., and J. P. Roise.
 1995.
-"Spatially explicit multi-objective analysis for timber and wildlife."
+Spatially explicit multi-objective analysis for timber and wildlife.
 Quantitative Tools for Wildlife Analysis and Management Working Group at the SAF National Convention, Portland, ME.

-Kaplan, S, and G Rabadi.
+Kaplan, S., and G. Rabadi.
 2013.
-"A simulated annealing and meta-raps algorithms for the aerial refueling scheduling problem with due date-to-deadline windows and release time." _Engineering Optimization_ 45 (1):67-87.
+A simulated annealing and meta-raps algorithms for the aerial refueling scheduling problem with due date-to-deadline windows and release time.
+Engineering Optimization 45 (1): 67-87.

-Kirkpatrick, Scott.
-1984.
-"Optimization by simulated annealing: Quantitative studies." _Journal of statistical physics_ 34 (5):975-986.
+Kirkpatrick, S. 1984.
+Optimization by simulated annealing: Quantitative studies.
+Journal of Statistical Physics 34 (5): 975-986.

-Kirkpatrick, Scott, C Daniel Gelatt, and Mario P Vecchi.
+Kirkpatrick, S., C. D. Gelatt, and M. P. Vecchi.
 1983.
-"Optimization by simulated annealing." _science_ 220 (4598):671-680.
+Optimization by simulated annealing.
+Science 220 (4598): 671-680.

-Lin, Shen, and Brian W Kernighan.
+Lin, S., and B. W. Kernighan.
 1973.
-"An effective heuristic algorithm for the traveling-salesman problem." _Operations research_ 21 (2):498-516.
+An effective heuristic algorithm for the traveling-salesman problem.
+Operations Research 21 (2): 498-516.

-Lucas, R. A, and C. C. Price.
+Lucas, R. A., and C. C. Price.
 1992.
 Neural Computing Models and Parallel Simulated Annealing for Quadratic Assignment Problems.
-Stephen F. Austin State University.
+Nacogdoches, TX: Stephen F. Austin State University.

-Lundy, Miranda, and Alistair Mees.
+Lundy, M., and A. Mees.
 1986.
-"Convergence of an annealing algorithm." _Mathematical programming_ 34 (1):111-124.
+Convergence of an annealing algorithm.
+Mathematical Programming 34 (1): 111-124.

-Manikas, Andrew S, James R Kroes, and Thomas F Gattiker.
+Manikas, A. S., J. R. Kroes, and T. F. Gattiker.
 2016.
-"Metro Meals on Wheels Treasure Valley Employs a Low-Cost Routing Tool to Improve Deliveries." _Interfaces_ 46 (2):154-167.
+Metro meals on wheels Treasure Valley employs a low-cost routing tool to improve deliveries.
+Interfaces 46 (2): 154-167.

-Metropolis, Nicholas, Arianna W Rosenbluth, Marshall N Rosenbluth, Augusta H Teller, and Edward Teller.
+Metropolis, N., A. W. Rosenbluth, M. N. Rosenbluth, A. H. Teller, and E. Teller.
 1953.
-"Equation of state calculations by fast computing machines." _The journal of chemical physics_ 21 (6):1087-1092.
+Equation of state calculations by fast computing machines.
+The Journal of Chemical Physics 21 (6): 1087-1092.

-Moraga, Reinaldo J. 2016.
-"Metaheuristic for Randomized Priority Search (Meta-RaPS): A Tutorial."
-In _Heuristics, Metaheuristics and Approximate Methods in Planning and Scheduling_, 95-108.
-Springer.
+Moraga, R. J. 2016.
+Metaheuristic for randomized priority search (Meta-RaPS): A tutorial.
+In Heuristics, Metaheuristics and Approximate Methods in Planning and Scheduling.
+Cham, Switzerland: Springer, pp. 95-108.
 Price, C. C., and L. A. Wahsheh.
 1999.
-"Cascaded Boltzmann Machines for Combinatorial Optimization."
-Proc.
-4th Multiconference on Systemics Orlando, FL.
+Cascaded Boltzmann machines for combinatorial optimization.
+Proceedings of the 4 th Multiconference on Systemics, Orlando, FL.

-Rabadi, Ghaith, Reinaldo J Moraga, and Ameer Al-Salem.
+Rabadi, G., R. J. Moraga, and A. Al-Salem.
 2006.
-"Heuristics for the unrelated parallel machine scheduling problem with setup times." _Journal of Intelligent Manufacturing_ 17 (1):85-97.
+Heuristics for the unrelated parallel machine scheduling problem with setup times.
+Journal of Intelligent Manufacturing 17 (1): 85-97.

-Reeves, Colin R. 1997.
-"Genetic algorithms for the operations researcher." _INFORMS journal on computing_ 9 (3):231-250.
+Reeves, C. R. 1997.
+Genetic algorithms for the operations researcher.
+INFORMS Journal on Computing 9 (3): 231-250.

-Resende, Mauricio GC, and Celso C Ribeiro.
-2003. " Greedy randomized adaptive search procedures."
-In _Handbook of Metaheuristics_, edited by In F. Glover and G. Kochenberger, 219-249.
-Kluwer Academic Publishers.
+Resende, M. G. C., and C. C. Ribeiro.
+2003.
+Greedy randomized adaptive search procedures.
+In F. Glover and G. Kochenberger (Eds.), Handbook of Metaheuristics.
+Dordrecht, the Netherlands: Kluwer Academic Publishers, pp. 219-249.

-Santé, Inés, Francisco F Rivera, Rafael Crecente, Marcos Boullón, Marcos Suárez, Juan Porta, Jorge Parapar, and Ramón Doallo.
+Santé, I., F. F. Rivera, R. Crecente, M. Boullón, M. Suárez, J. Porta, J. Parapar, and R. Doallo.
 2016.
-"A simulated annealing algorithm for zoning in planning using parallel computing." _Computers, Environment and Urban Systems_ 59:95-106.
+A simulated annealing algorithm for zoning in planning using parallel computing.
+Computers, Environment and Urban Systems 59: 95-106.

-Siarry, Patrick (Ed.).
-2016. _Metaheuristics_.
-1st ed. ed.
+Siarry, P. (Ed.).

-Sivanandam, SN, and SN Deepa.
-2007. _Introduction to genetic algorithms_: Springer Science & Business Media.

-Taillard, Eric.
 2016.
-"Tabu Search."
-In _Metaheuristics_, 51-76.
-Springer.
+Metaheuristics, 1st ed.
+Cham, Switzerland: Springer.
+Sivanandam, S. N., and S. N. Deepa.
+2007.
+Introduction to Genetic Algorithms.
+Berlin, Germany: Springer Science \& Business Media.
+Taillard, E. 2016.
+Tabu search.
+In Metaheuristics.
+Cham, Switzerland: Springer, pp. 51-76.

-Wang, Chao, Dong Mu, Fu Zhao, and John W Sutherland.
+Wang, C., D. Mu, F. Zhao, and J. W. Sutherland.
 2015.
-"A parallel simulated annealing method for the vehicle routing problem with simultaneous pickup-delivery and time windows." _Computers & Industrial Engineering_ 83:111-122.
+A parallel simulated annealing method for the vehicle routing problem with simultaneous pickup-delivery and time windows.
+Computers \& Industrial Engineering 83: 111-122.